Ordinary hero is a series, releasing a character backgrounds for TTRPGs, such as D&D, every other week.

 ** mental / physical work at high ends resembles more specialized skills (Mason beautifying granite reaches complexities of jewelers beautifying gemstone).

-Any able-bodied human can move boxes from one room to another, but making a record that can be referenced and trusted, requires someone who can cross-reference previous records (read) and make a new one (write).
+Any able-bodied man can move boxes from one room to another, but making a record that can be referenced and trusted, requires someone who can cross-reference previous records (read) and make a new one (write).

 Inspiration